 For many English learners, articles are one of the most difficult things to remember!
 Articles are confusing because it’s not always necessary to use an article in English.

 This lesson is about when NOT to use the definite article the.
 Sometimes it’s easier to remember when NOT to use something instead of trying to memorize when to use something!

 Here are some situations in which you don’t need to use the.

-*The main rule to remember is: you don’t need an article when you talk about things in general.
-‘The‘ does NOT = all.
+You don’t need an article when you talk about things in general.

 Use plural count nouns:

-Cats make great pets!
+Cats are great pets!

 Women love it when men send them flowers!